NEXT UP ON this.

 It can be tricky to know which form of therapy might be more effective, and even which apps are legit.

-‘The evidence base behind these apps is developing all the time,’ says Dr Jade Sheen, a senior lecturer in clinical psychology at Deakin.
+‘The evidence base behind these apps is developing all the time,’ says Dr Jade Sheen, Associate Professor in clinical psychology at Deakin.
 ‘There is emerging evidence that these applications can be just as effective (as face-to-face therapy).’

 An article published by peer-reviewed journal mHealth this year analysed the performance of a range of apps for depression, anxiety and schizophrenia.